rks101/eglinux/README.md

 See if there are other such directories like tmp using find / -perm /1000

-A Redhat article on [Linux permissions: SUID, SGID and sticky bits](https://www.redhat.com/sysadmin/suid-sgid-sticky-bit).
+A Red Hat article on [Linux permissions: SUID, SGID and sticky bits](https://www.redhat.com/sysadmin/suid-sgid-sticky-bit).

 ----